Last updated on 13th June 2024

 In other words, you identify all of the tasks required to complete the project and then map those out so that you can schedule your project in the most productive way and get an accurate timeline.

-How the Critical Path Method works
+How does the Critical Path Method work?

 The first thing you need to do is look at the project scope.
 Start by making a list of all the tasks that need to be completed over the course of your project.
 Then, identify tasks that can be completed in tandem and dependent tasks (tasks that need to run one after the another).
 For example, if you’re managing an animated video project, you can’t start work on the storyboard without first completing the script.
 However, you could probably record the voiceover and work on the storyboard at the same time (seeing as your script will be complete).